cylc/cylc-flow/doc/src/external-triggers.rst

   passed to the function as such
-- if a trigger function depends on files or directories (for example) that might not exist when the function is first called, just return unsatisified until everything required does exist.
+- if a trigger function depends on files or directories (for example) that might not exist when the function is first called, just return unsatisfied until everything required does exist.

 .. note::